-There’s an old saying “If you don’t know where to start, go back to the beginnin’.”
+There’s an old saying “If you don’t know where to start, go back to the beginning.”
 When it comes to grilling, the same can be said.
-Sometimes the fundamentals are there because that’s really all you ever need for a successful grill.
-Here’s the basic plank flavor pairing guide for those of you just getting started with planking, asking the question, “What wood pairs best with my food?”
+Here is a great basic plank flavor pairing guide for those of you just getting started with planking and asking the question, “What wood pairs best with my food?”.

 How to Pair Food with Wood: Plank Flavor Pairing Guide

-Of all the flavors in all the world you walked into our woods.
-Our desire to combine fire, wood and food together is one of our most basic instincts.
+Our desire to combine fire, wood, and food together is one of our most basic instincts.
 Simple and ancient, these techniques work to create a taste that is bold and reminiscent of our rugged pasts.
-The travelers, explorers and adventurers all go with what they know and that is instinct.
-We make it as easy as listening to your gut feeling.
+The travelers, explorers, and adventurers will all recognize that instinct.
+We help to make it as easy as listening to your gut feeling.

-- Hickory: Popular for smoking for its strong and bold flavor, Hickory pairs especially well with beef, lamb, wild game, bacon and fruits.
+- Hickory: Popular in smoking for its strong and bold flavor.
+Hickory pairs especially well with beef, lamb, wild game, and bacon.

 - Maple: With a subtle and balanced flavor, Maple pairs especially well with pork.
-Wrap whatever you’re grilling in bacon or prosciutto and use a Maple plank for delicious, sweet smoke flavor.
-Pizza, pineapple and vegetables are also great pairings for Maple planks.
+Wrap whatever you’re grilling in bacon or prosciutto and use a Maple plank for delicious and sweet smoke flavor.
+Pizza, pineapple, and veggies are also great pairings for Maple planks.

 - Red Oak: Medium strength flavor, Red Oak is the most versatile of the grilling woods.
-It goes well with beef, pork, lamb, wild game and fish.
+It goes well with beef, pork, lamb, wild game, or fish.

 In the end, go with your instinct.
 Cooking is all about making what you like.
-But in our extensive R&D of plank-grilling, we’ve found these flavor pairings to work.
+Consider these guidelines your jumping off point and go from there.